 Recently, I’ve taken up the hobby of woodworking and the same exact thing has taken place.
 This is a dynamic that Alexa Pang describes in his brilliant book Rest as “active rest,” explaining, “When we think of rest, we usually think of passive activities: taking a nap, lying on the couch, watching sports on television, or binge-watching a popular TV series.
 That’s one form of rest.
 But physical activity is more restful than we expect, and mental rest more active than we realize.”

 Bottom line: Get a hobby!
 Pursue something that you’re passionate about, like cooking or woodworking, and watch it energize you with renewed joy and rekindled enthusiasm.

 Mae Owens of Winter Park, Florida, a suburb of Orlando, woke up to her worst nightmare.
 What she described as “a strange swishing noise” and then a “ploop,” Ms. Owens watched from her window as a sycamore tree in the lot next to her house plummeted into the earth.
 Then went her yard, her driveway, and five cars, all like the sycamore tree, straight into the ground.

-All officials could do is cordon off the area as hundreds of sightseers came to watch this void in the earth grow to 340 feet across and 100 feet deep.
+All officials could do is cordon off the area as hundreds of sightseers came to watch this sinkhole grow to 340 feet across and 100 feet deep.
 Ultimately it swallowed Mae Owens’ house, half of a six-lane highway, the municipal swimming pool across the street, and three local businesses.